 Mr. Sherman also serves on the board of Great Plains Energy (NYSE:GXP) where he chairs the Compensation Committee and is a member of the Audit Committee.

 Mr. Sherman has served and supported the Kansas City community extensively.
 His philanthropic work has primarily been in education, focused on narrowing the educational opportunity gap for the underserved.
 He serves as Chair of the Board of Directors for both the Civic Council of Greater Kansas City and The Truman Presidential Library Institute.
 He is also on the Board of Directors of the University of Missouri – Kansas City (UMKC) Foundation and Teach for America Kansas City.
 He is a trustee of the Kauffman Foundation, UMKC, and MRIGlobal.

-The recipient of numerous honors, Sherman was named an Entrepreneur of the Year by Ernst & Young.
-In 2009, he was named Entrepreneur of the Yearby UMKC’s Bloch School of Business and the Council for Entrepreneurship and Innovation.
-In 2012, he received the Hope Award from the National MS Society for his philanthropic work in the Kansas City area.
+Mr. Sherman has been recognized with numerous honors, including as an Ernst & Young Entrepreneur of the Year, among others.
+In 2009, he was named Entrepreneur of the Year by UMKC’s Bloch School of Business and the Council for Entrepreneurship and Innovation.
+In 2012, he received the Hope Award from the National MS Society for his philanthropic work in the Kansas City community.